Lonzak/maven-plugins/README.markdown

 **Supports Maven 3 and upwards!**

 Run `"mvn -s settings.xml clean install"` to build and install plugins into your local Maven repository.

+A copy of the documentation from http://wayback.archive.org/web/20140707010223/http://evgeny-goldin.com/w/index.php?title=Copy-maven-plugin&printable=yes is included in the sources.